dasnessie/wishlist-flask/README.md

 The following values can be set in `config/config.toml`:

 - `OWNER_NAME`: The name that should be displayed in the header.
 Defaults to "Jemand".
+- `SERVER_NAME`: Your server's host, e.g. `wishlist.example.com:3000`.
+Used to build the url to reopen wishes for your site visitors.
+- `PREFERRED_URL_SCHEME`: Your server's URL scheme, e.g. `https`.
+Used to build the url to reopen wishes for your site visitors.
+- `SECRET_KEY`: Secret key to encrypt the session data with.
+Please use your favorite password generator.